Patatas Bravas

 Before you start

-In a large pot, bring two quarts of water to a rolling boil with the one tablespoon of kosher salt and the baking soda, then drop in the potatoes.
-The baking soda alkalizes the water, rapidly breaking down the potato exteriors to create a starchy paste that will eventually form the crust.
-Boil for 8 to 10 minutes until a knife meets little resistance.
+Bring 2 quarts of water to a rolling boil with 1 tablespoon of kosher salt and the baking soda, then drop in the cubed potatoes and boil for 8 to 10 minutes until a knife meets little resistance.

-Return to the heat, cook the tomato paste for a minute, then stir in the crushed tomatoes, sherry vinegar, sugar, and bay leaf.
-Simmer for 20 minutes to reduce and meld the flavors, remove the bay leaf, and puree with an immersion blender until silky smooth before refrigerating.
+Add the crushed tomatoes, sherry vinegar, 1 teaspoon of sugar, and the bay leaf.
+Simmer for 20 minutes, then remove the bay leaf and hit it with an immersion blender before refrigerating.

 Ingredients